What are the most impactful network detection and response use cases in enterprise security?

 - Evidence-driven response capabilities to support blocking, isolation, or containment workflows

-- Evolution from basic network traffic analysis (NTA) to investigation-grade detection and response
+- Evolution from basic traffic analysis to investigation-grade detection and response

-- Support for cybersecurity management by reducing investigation time and uncertainty, not just alert volume
+- Support for security leadership by reducing investigation time and uncertainty

 The 5 Most Impactful Use Cases of NDR Solution for 2026